hypothesis/slack-annotations/README.md

 1. Add the "GitHub Actions" Slack bot to the Slack channel that you want the workflow to post to.

+2. Copy-paste the Slack channel ID into an Actions variable named `YOUR_WORKFLOW_SLACK_CHANNEL_ID`.

-2. Create a new snitch for the workflow in Dead Man's Snitch and put the snitch ID in a repo-level Actions secret named `YOUR_WORKFLOW_SNITCH_ID`.
+3. Create a new snitch for the workflow in Dead Man's Snitch and put the snitch ID in a repo-level Actions secret named `YOUR_WORKFLOW_SNITCH_ID`.

    Be sure to give the snitch a good name and notes because these appear in any